Matt Wallner Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks sixth in the league.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fifth-best in the league.

-- The Blue Jays rank 25th in baseball in home runs surrendered (68 total, 1.3 per game).
+- Blue Jays pitchers combine to give up the fifth-most home runs in baseball (72 total, 1.4 per game).

-- Bassitt gets the start for the Blue Jays, his 11th of the season.
-He is 5-3 with a 3.03 ERA and 52 strikeouts in 62 1/3 innings pitched.
+- Berrios (4-4) takes the mound for the Blue Jays in his 11th start of the season.
+He's put together a 4.22 ERA in 59 2/3 innings pitched, with 57 strikeouts.

-- His last appearance came on Monday against the Tampa Bay Rays, when the righty tossed 6 1/3 innings, surrendering two earned runs while allowing seven hits.
+- In his most recent time out on Tuesday, the righty threw seven innings against the Tampa Bay Rays, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.